kammitama5/kammitama5.github.io/_posts/2019-10-08-Tuesday-October-8th.md

 ## 2023
 - I passed my elliptic curves qual!
 (June 14th at 1:30pm).
 Thank you Silverman, and my bird studying mascott, Verschiebung McFlocland!
-- I will be attending the Banff Isogeny-based cryptography research workshop hosted by de Quehen, Petit and Martindale!
-Our assigned research topic (per group) for the workshop is TBD until August!
+- I will be attending the Banff Isogeny-based graphs research workshop hosted by de Quehen, Petit and Martindale!
+Our assigned research topic concerns expander graphs (of course!) as they relate to isogeny-based cryptography!
 Excited to be back in Banff!
 - I received a Fellowship to attend the Institute of Logic and Data Science's Coq and Lean School, which is co-located with the Working Formal Methods Symposium (FROM) 2023, in Bucharest!
 - I've been accepted as a student volunteer (SV) for IEEE Quantum Computation and Engineering (QCE), which will be in Bellvue, Washington!
+See you there!
 - I am an invited participant to the Pre-Arizona winter school!
 The group to which I am assigned is "Abelian varieties over finite fields"
 - I am an invited participant / future prospective faculty to the Pathways to RIT computing edition!
 - I will be attending GREPSEC in Anaheim 2023 at USENIX!
 Say hi if you're there!
 Excited to be there in-person!